Permutation-Avoiding FFT-Based Convolution: Algorithms

 The key insight is that index-reversal permutations, despite not involving any floating-point arithmetic, can consume a significant fraction of total execution time due to their memory-bound nature.
 For larger problem sizes that exceed cache capacity, our FFT kernels operate in memory-bound regimes where permutation costs become the dominant performance bottleneck.
 This memory-bound behavior explains why theoretical FLOP reductions from higher radices do not necessarily translate to performance improvements when permutation overhead overwhelms the computational savings.

-The memory access behavior of index-reversal permutations exhibits scaling properties that become increasingly problematic with problem size.
-For a 1D problem of size $n=r^t$, the permutation requires $n$ load operations and $n$ store operations.
-However, the stride pattern depends on the radix structure: \begin{itemize} \item Radix-2: Access patterns alternate between stride-1 (sequential) and stride-$n/2$ operations. \item Radix-4: More complex patterns with strides of $n/4$, $n/2$, $3n/4$. \item General radix-$r$: $r$-way interleaved access with strides of $n/r$, $2n/r$,$\dots$, $(r-1)n/r$. \end{itemize} As $n$ grows beyond cache capacity, these large strides force main memory access with significantly higher latency than cached operations.
-For modern processors with cache hierarchies, this creates a performance cliff where the permutation cost increases super-linearly with problem size once the working set exceeds the largest cache level.

-Our implementation of the Cooley-Tukey FFT is meticulously decomposed into modular and transparent components: a precomputed index-reversal permutation, a precomputed twiddle factor array, and an efficient in-place, split-complex, and unordered FFT kernels.
+Our implementation of the Cooley-Tukey FFT is meticulously decomposed into modular and transparent components: a precomputed index-reversal permutation, a precomputed twiddle factor array, and efficient in-place, split-complex, unordered FFT (or butterfly) kernels.
 This deliberate separation allows us to not only evaluate the overall FFT cost but also to isolate and quantify the contribution of the index-reversal permutation step and the main butterfly computation independently.
 This modular approach provides several advantages.
 First, we can precisely measure the cost of permutations versus butterfly operations.
 Second, changes to permutation handling can be evaluated in isolation.
 Third, memory access costs can be studied independently of computational costs.
 Lastly, the impact of different cache hierarchies and memory systems can be assessed.
-Crucially, this structured approach mirrors the practical use-case modeled by FFTW when called with the \texttt{FFTW\_ESTIMATE} flag: that is, a scenario where no architecture-specific optimizations (e.g., vectorization, cache-aware blocking, or fused twiddle application) are applied beyond basic algorithmic design.
+Crucially, this structured approach mirrors the practical use-case modeled by FFTW when called with the \texttt{FFTW\_ESTIMATE} flag: that is, a scenario where no advanced architecture-specific tuning and optimizations are applied beyond basic algorithmic design.

+All code is compiled using gcc with the -march=native compiler option on.
+While this allows for the use of all instruction sets supported by the machine on which the code is compiled, our butterfly implementations do not make explicit use of any vectorization instructions, even though our use of the -O3 option may trigger some of those at compilation.
+A more finely tuned implementation of the butterfly routines that would make use of specific instruction sets could increase the relative runtime attributed to index permutations, making permutation-avoiding kernels more effective.